-The controller allows you to let the Autel Robotics Evo travel for 7 kilometres which is a lot further than most drones in this price range.
+The controller allows you to let the Autel Robotics Evo travel for 7 kilometers which is a lot further than most drones in this price range.
 The app for the drone comes with the pre-installed option to do 3D mapping which makes it perfect for people who are exploring this area of the drone world.
 The camera supports 4K video recording which makes it a great choice for areal photographers as well.

 This top 5 is based purely on our personal opinions.